Projects per year

 Particulars

-Professor Martyniszyn is Associate Dean of Internationalisation in the Facutly of Arts, Humanities and Social Sciences (AHSS) and Professor of Competition Law and Policy in the School of Law.
-In research he focuses on various aspects of competition law and policy in international and transnational contexts, including operations of international and export cartels, the limits of extraterritorial jurisdiction, state involvement in anticompetitive practices as well as the challenges facing new and developing competition law systems.
-In broader terms, his interests lie in international economic law.
-His work has been used in various frameworks, inclusive of in submissions to the U.S. Supreme Court and in other contexts (for example, by the OECD and the Polish Parliament).
-Professor Martyniszyn presented his work, in different formats, in Brazil, China, Croatia, Czech Republic, France, Georgia, Germany, Hungary, Holland, India, Indonesia, Ireland, Japan, Kazakhstan, Kuwait, Lithuania, Malawi, Moldova, Poland, Portugal, Romania, Russia, South Africa, Spain, Sweden, Switzerland, the United Kingdom, and in the United States, as well as on the fora of inter-governmental organizations and inter-agency networks; in particular, the International Competition Network (the ICN), the United Nations Conference on Trade and Development (UNCTAD), the Organization for Economic Cooperation and Development (OECD), the Common Market for Eastern and Southern Africa (COMESA) and BRICS (the cooperation between Brazil, Russia, India, China and South Africa).
-He also held visiting appointments at the East China University of Political Science and Law (Shanghai, China), the University of the Witwatersrand (Johannesburg, South Africa), the Catholic University of Portugal (Porto, Portugal), and the Max Planck Institute for Innovation and Competition (Munich, Germany).
+Professor Martyniszyn has delivered over 100 presentations in more than 30 countries (including Belgium, Brazil, China, Croatia, Czechia, France, Georgia, Germany, Greece, Hungary, Holland, Iceland, India, Indonesia, Ireland, Japan, Kazakhstan, Kenya, Kuwait, Lithuania, Luxembourg, Malawi, Mauritius, Moldova, Morocco, Poland, Portugal, Romania, Russia, South Africa, Spain, Sweden, Switzerland, the United Kingdom, and the United States).
+He has presented to organisations such as the International Competition Network (the ICN), the United Nations Conference on Trade and Development (UNCTAD), the Organization for Economic Cooperation and Development (OECD), the Common Market for Eastern and Southern Africa (COMESA), BRICS (the cooperation between Brazil, Russia, India, China and South Africa), and the European Free Trade Association (EFTA).
+He has also held visiting appointments at the East China University of Political Science and Law (Shanghai, China), the University of the Witwatersrand (Johannesburg, South Africa), the Catholic University of Portugal (Porto, Portugal), the Max Planck Institute for Innovation and Competition (Munich, Germany), the Jan Kochanowski University (Kielce, Poland) and the George Washington University (Washington, DC, United States of America).
+Before joining Queen's University, Professor Martyniszyn was a Senior Research Fellow in the Institute for Consumer Antitrust Studies at Loyola University Chicago (United States of America).

 Research Interests